irods/irods/manual.rst

 ==========   =========    ======================================================
 Date         Version      Description
 ==========   =========    ======================================================
+2014-03-25   4.0.0rc2     Second Release Candidate of Merged Codebase
+                            This is the second release candidate of the merged open source release from RENCI.
+It includes support for MySQL and Oracle databases, GSI, Kerberos, NetCDF,direct access resources.
 2014-03-08   4.0.0rc1     First Release Candidate of Merged Codebase
                             This is the first release candidate of the merged open source release from RENCI.
 It includes support